 Driving after surgery

 Eye Drops After surgery

 There is good news and bad news about the pressure in the eyes after cataract removal.
 The good news is that cataract surgery tends to lower eye pressure once you heal.
 The bad news is that cataract surgery can sometimes raise pressure for the first week or so while you are healing.

-Once the thicker fluid is cleared from the eye, the eye pressure returns to normal and the eye pressure drop is stopped.
-Very rarely If the pressure is dangerously elevated, it will usually cause eyeaches (like a tooth ache) and sometimes it will even make you feel nauseated the evening after your surgery.
-This is one of the potential complications of cataracts surgery.
+Very rarely if the pressure is elevated, it will cause eye aches (like a tooth ache) and sometimes it will even make you feel nauseated the evening after your surgery.
+This is one of the potential complications of cataract surgery.

-If this happens, then it is important you call your expert eye surgeon that night.
+If this happens, then it is important you go to the eye clinic.
 If the pressure is elevated, eye drops will be started or other techniques employed to lower pressure, make you comfortable, and protect your vision.

-If I can provide any further information about eye pressure and cataract surgery, please leave a comment or contact me at my office.
+If we can provide any further information about eye pressure and cataract surgery, please leave a comment or contact us at our office.